 Halitosis can be prevented or decreased if you:

 Brush and floss your teeth at least twice a day.

 Brush your tongue, cheeks, and the roof of your mouth.
 Most bad breath bacteria live on the tongue.
 So brushing or scraping the tongue can make a big difference in your breath.

 If you have dentures, take them out at night.
 Clean them completely before putting them back in your mouth.
 Talk with your dentist before using deodorizing sprays or tablets.
 Some only mask the odor for a short time.

 If you smoke, quit.
+Ask your healthcare provider for help.
 You will have better smelling breath and a healthier body overall.